-• Additionally we can include a weight that is a function of the number of base labels $|y_i|$ of each segment s_i :
+• Additionally this can be weighted by a function of the number of base labels $|y_i|$ of each segment $s_i$ :

-This represents the desire to have specific labels (few base labels) in larger regions too, because for q_2 the most important segment would be the whole image, which has one of the most generic labels (e.g. the label "image", containing all object classes).
+This represents the desire to have specific labels (few base labels) in larger regions too, because for $q_2$ the most important segment would be the whole image, which has one of the most generic labels (e.g. the label "image", containing all object classes).

 Both alternatives favor specific strategies to select and correct nodes.
-For q_2 one would want to always choose the biggest misclassified segment in order to maximize the slope in the quality-user interactions graph.
-The same approach can be used to maximize the slope for q_3 by choosing the segment with the highest score $A(s_i)e^{-|y_i|}$.
+For $q_2$ one would want to always choose the biggest misclassified segment in order to maximize the slope in the quality-user interactions graph.
+The same approach can be used to maximize the slope for $q_3$ by choosing the segment with the highest score $A(s_i)e^{-|y_i|}$ .

 More complex quality measures and node selection strategies defeat the purpose of the evaluation, because the user may or may not follow such strategies.
 It would require more elaborate experiments to find a quality measure that is adapted to human perception.

 Also note that quality is subjective and there is no single perfect measurement to capture the quality of the labeling, since it depends on the application and the segments the user is interested in.